amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 In the AWS CodeBuild console, choose the dev-iridium-service project and build it.
 After you click **dev-iridium-service**, choose **Start Build**.
 Select the **dev** branch and the newest commit should populate automatically.
 Your commit message should appear as well.
 Then click **Start Build**.

 If all goes well, you should see a lot of successes and your image in the ECR console.
 Inspect the **Build Log** if there were any failures.
 You'll also see these same logs in the CloudWatch Logs console.
+This will take a few minutes.

 ![Successes in CodeBuild](images/1-cb-success.png)

 What CodeBuild has done is follow the steps in your buildspec.
-If you now look at your EnvironmentName-iridium-repo, you should see a new image.
+If you now look at your EnvironmentName-iridium ECR Repository, you should see a new image.

 ![New ECR Image w/ Commit ID as Tag](images/1-ecr-new-image.png)